Income Tax in Mexico for Canadian Expats in 2026

 Similarly, it is advisable to verify your eligibility for deductions pertaining to housing, education, medical expenses, and more.

-To claim foreign tax credits, you will need to complete Form T2209, the Foreign Tax Credit form when filing your Canadian tax return.
+To claim foreign tax credits, you will need to complete Form T2209, the Foreign Tax Credit form, when filing your Canadian tax return.
 This form helps calculate the amount of foreign tax credit you can claim based on the taxes paid in Mexico.

 - Seek Professional Guidance: Bear in mind that minimizing your tax liability as a Canadian expat in Mexico can be complicated because two tax jurisdictions are involved.
 It is advisable to seek professional advice from tax experts who specialize in international tax matters.